-I love this show, easy to watch, random banter, all the works!
+I love this show; easy to watch, has random banter, and all the works!
 Well, did you know some of these star-filming and behind-the-scenes facts?
 Let’s dig inside!

-- Before the big spin was revealed in Season 1—that the actors were in the Bad Place—the color red was managed to avoid in all set designs and costumes to avoid any unintentional connections with the devil/hell.
+- Before the big spin was revealed in Season 1—that the actors were in the Bad Place—the colour red was avoided in all set designs and costumes to avoid any unintentional connections with the devil/hell.

 - The premiere episode, The Good Place: Pilot (2016), attracted 8.04 million viewers.

-- The frozen yogurt they eat is actually mashed potatoes.
+- The frozen yoghurt they eat is mashed potatoes.

-- All of Eleanor’s shrimps are fake, as actress Kristen Bell is vegetarian.
+- Eleanor’s shrimps are fake, as actress Kristen Bell is vegetarian.
 Bell described them as “rubber nuggets” painted as shrimps (although the various dipping sauces are real).

 - All The Good Place coffee cups are green, saying The Good Place.

-- Bad Janet’s outfit was inspired by Sandy’s post-makeover look in Grease.
+- Sandy’s post-makeover look inspired Bad Janet’s outfit in Grease.

 - Nick Offerman was offered the role of Shawn but ended up rejecting it.

-- The set design across the board demonstrated remarkable attention to detail – all Chidi’s notes were genuine, fact-checked by the show’s philosophy advisors.
+- The set design across the board demonstrated remarkable attention to detail – all Chidi’s notes were genuine and fact-checked by the show’s philosophy advisors.

-- Eleanor’s search history is very revealing (and, dare I say, relatable).
+- Eleanor’s search history is very revealing (and relatable).

-- On little Europe set at universal studios, the all chocolate everything store is actually the restrooms for the VIP tour.
+- On little Europe, set at universal studios, the all-chocolate Everything store is the restroom for the VIP tour.

-- When pursuing this project, executive producer Michael Schur consulted Lost (2004) executive producer Damon Lindelof on world-building.
+- Executive producer Michael Schur consulted Lost (2004) executive producer Damon Lindelof on world-building when pursuing this project.

-- The only actors of whom the great revelation of the first season finale, producer Michael Schur, was Kristen Bell and Ted Danson.
+- The only actors of whom the great revelation of the first season finale, producer Michael Schur, were Kristen Bell and Ted Danson.

 - NBC aired a special show after the series finale.
-This after-show was hosted by Seth Meyers and eventually toasted each other’s main characters.
+Seth Meyers hosted this after-show, and they eventually toasted each other’s main characters.

-- Michael (Ted Danson): Immortality: As an Immortal Being, Michael cannot die.
+- Michael (Ted Danson): Immortality: Michael cannot die as an Immortal Being.
 The only known way the “killed” Extra-Dimensional Vision could “Eternal Shriek” him is: Michael can see in 9 different dimensions.
 Memory manipulation: can delete any human’s memories.